If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Future Faking

-Future faking is when someone makes big promises about the future with no intention of keeping them.
-It often looks like:
+Future faking is when someone makes elaborate promises about the future to keep you emotionally invested.
+It can look like:

 Common Future Faking Phrases